jenny-chau/TaskManagementApp/README.md

 - Buddy is a simple task management app that keeps track of your tasks, due dates, and completion status.

 > [!NOTE]
-> This is a frontend project using React.
+> This is a frontend project using Typescript and React.
 No backend is used here.
 App is run in a development environment.

 ## Languages, Libraries, and Key Elements Used
+- Typescript for type checking to catch potential errors
 - React
-- Typescript for type checking to catch potential errors
 - Bootstrap for styling
 - Auth0 to authorize and authenticate user to use the app
 - useContext to store global data of tasks added in a session